A Time to Care, Encourage, Support, and Love

 Elder Prayer After Services

 Members of the Prayer Team are available to pray with you Sunday mornings after each service.
+Temporarily postponed due to COVID-19 restrictions.

 Prayer Card Team